hevi9/infoline-zsh-theme/README.md

 ## Requirements
   * 256 color and unicode terminal
-  * zsh as your login shell
+  * [zsh](http://www.zsh.org/) as your login shell

+## Configuration

+No configuration yet.
+Good to go as it is.
+Configurations will be added as need basis.

 ## Notes
-  * This prompt theme has python implementation, but it was too slow: 120ms to 350ms for prompt use.
+  * This prompt theme had python implementation, but it was too slow: 120ms to 350ms for prompt use.
+User experience was sluggish and slowness interfere completion with slow redraw of prompt.
 If interested about python implementation see pythonsave branch.

 ## Todos, Enchantments, Bugs, Issues ..